Rafael Negrete

 In the United States, Negrete has had presentations throughout the Nation, in different events, such as Mariachi Conferences, Fairs and Festivals, as well as tenor performances.
-Negrete has performed in various cities of the state of California, including Santa Ana, Lindwood Los Angeles, and others.
+Negrete has performed in various cities of the state of California, including Santa Ana, Long Beach, Los Angeles, and others.

 In 2004, he was the leading performer of The North Carolina, Charlotte's Latin American Festival.

 In 2013 he was a special guess/leading performer at the closing concert "Noche de Estrellas" in Tucson, Arizona.

 Negrete has participated for three consecutive years, 2012, 2013 and 2014, in the "Chicago Mariachi and Tequila Festival".

 In December 2009, he performed at the traditional, New Year's Eve Concert in Mexico City.